imdrasil/jennifer.cr/README.md

 ## Usage

 Jennifer allows you to maintain everything for your models - from db migrations and field mapping to callbacks and building queries.
-All configuration instructions could be found on wiki [page](/wiki/Configuration).
+All configuration instructions could be found on wiki [[page|Configuration]].

 #### Migration